-Did you know that you can embed Excel in Word and have a functional worksheet sitting right there inside your Word document?
-This is another of those functions that I find many people aren’t aware of.
+Did you know that you can insert Excel into Word?
+That’s right, you can have the functionality of an Excel worksheet sitting inside your Word document.
+This is one of the many functions that I find people aren’t aware of.

 Microsoft Office provides a few options surrounding this function.
 You can select how the file is displayed: either as normal text or as an icon (looks like an email attachment within the pages).